On This Page

 What Are the Potential Outcomes of the Commitment Process?

 There’s no guarantee that the civil commitment process will end in commitment.
-While getting a person admitted for involuntary inpatient mental health treatment is one potential outcome of requesting an emergency evaluation, there are many other potential outcomes as well.
+While getting a person admitted for involuntary inpatient mental health treatment is one potential outcome of requesting an involuntary psychiatric hold, there are many other potential outcomes as well.

 In states that require a court order to proceed, a judge can reject a petition for a hold.
-If you call 911 to request an officer-initiated hold, the officer who responds may not agree that a hold is appropriate and may arrest the person instead.
+If you call 911 to request an officer-initiated hold, the officer who responds may not agree that a hold is appropriate and may arrest the person instead if they have broken any laws.
 Alternately, the officer may not agree that there is a legitimate concern and may not take the person into custody at all.

-If a hold is approved, the mental health professional who conducts the evaluation may determine that an individual does not meet commitment criteria.
+If a hold is approved, the mental health professional who conducts the evaluation may determine the individual does not meet commitment criteria.
 Even when an evaluator does recommend commitment, a judge may disagree and refuse to order it, in which case the person will be released.

 Mental Health Crisis Lines: An Important Resource